 A pandemic is an outbreak of global proportions.
-It happens when a novel virus emerges among humans - it causes serious illness and is easily human transmissible (spreads easily from person-to-person).
+It happens when a bacterium or novel virus becomes capable of spreading rapidly.

-This article discusses the difference between epidemics and pandemics, how pandemics start, the way they are described and future concerns.
+This article discusses the difference between epidemics and pandemics, how pandemics start, and future concerns.

 Fast facts on pandemics